 Swearing a little, such as using damn, helps your readers to see how passionate you are about your subject.
 One recent study shows that mild swearing increases the effectiveness of your argument by as much as 30 percent.
 However, make sure you leave the swearing benign.
 Getting too carried away and using heavy swearing can rob you of your credibility and make you appear unhinged.

 5. Benefits trump features.

-This is true with any type of persuasion, but it’s especially true when you are writing online.
+This is true with any persuasion, but it’s especially true when you write online.
 You want your argument to play to the emotions of your reader.
 Benefits, such as why your company’s moisturizer will make the person look and feel younger, are much more exciting than the list of ingredients in the same product.
 Quicksprout explains in their article, “19 Copywriting Strategies to Persuade Your Readers”, “Benefits sell the product and give customers a reason to buy; features explain clearly what they’ll receive by using your product and give customers something to compare against the competition.
 Features are still needed, but they’re not the primary selling point”.
 We couldn’t agree more.

 6. Be specific.

 When you have facts and data to use, it’s much easier to persuade someone.
 Rather than saying something like, “You’ll double your monthly sales by using our product,” say instead, “Our customers have averaged a 51% increase in sales by using our product”.
 It’s much less vague and gives your argument a lot more credibility.

 The art of persuasion isn’t something you can expect to do perfectly on the first attempt.
 However, with practice and by using one or more of our tips, you should be able to share your ideas effectively, become a successful salesperson and be assertive in the workplace without antagonizing those around you or, conversely, feeling like the world is taking advantage of you.
 We wish you good luck!